castedo/cnest/README.md

 with contained GUI applications.

 Before attemping to containerize a GUI app, check to see if a [flatpak](https://flatpak.org/) is available.
-An GUI desktop application that has already been flatpak'ed will probably work better and more seamlessly than implementing a new container.
+A GUI desktop application that has already been flatpak'ed will likely work better and more seamlessly than implementing a new container.